 and mode using a frequency table.

-Seventh Grade Social Studies and Science
+Seventh Grade Social Studies

 The seventh grade social studies curriculum contains a variety of lessons, which include worksheets, quizzes, teaching materials and tests all organized into a series of chapters.
 Homeschooling parents use the curriculum as a supplement to their homeschooling approach.
 Non homeschoolers utilize the curriculum as a source for 7th grade social studies tutoring or as social studies practice.
 Although the materials are extensive, social studies is included as an added bonus.
 It does not correlate to all state standards and is not animated.

 - Age of Exploration - Teaches the characteristics of life in America prior to the 17th century.
 Lessons present information about the first Americans and how geography influenced the way they lived, the early exploration of the Americas, the conquering and dominating of the New World, and the Spanish, French, and English colonies in America.